serokell/blog-posts/edsl-michelson/article.md

 toSing = ...
 ```

-Similarly to values, we'll defined typed representation of instruction.
+Similarly to values, we'll define a typed representation of an instruction.
-Data type `Instr` is parametrized by type parameters `inp` and `out` of kind `[T]` which state
+The `Instr` data type is parametrized by type parameters `inp` and `out` of kind `[T]` which state
 for input and output stack types corresponding to an instruction.
-This representation of Michelson instructions is very elegant as it perfectly mimics notation
+This Michelson instructions representation is very elegant as it perfectly mimics the notation
 given in Michelson's documentation.

 ```haskell